jealousrobot/PlexArt/README.md

 #### New Features
 None
 #### Bug Fixes
 1. Changed the password input box to a masked input box.
-It was inadvertantly left as a regular text which was used during testing as to make sure passwords were entered correctly to avoid validation failures.
+It was inadvertently left as a regular text which was used during testing as to make sure passwords were entered correctly to avoid validation failures.

 ### 0.1.2 Now with Plex.tv token support
 #### New Features